Nastel/jkool-client-java-api/README.md

 That's it!!
 Any problems or concerns, please email us at (`support at jkoolcloud.com`).

+###Important note
+This helper code is extremely simple.
+Please be advised that jKool will handle the most simple of use cases to the most complex use cases.
+For example, it is built with the ability to correlate events and track transactions among multiple applications.
+This can be used for complex system analysis, for instance - to monitor system performance.
+The Streaming Guide will give more details on how to take advantage of the more complex jKool streaming and analysis.

 ###Streaming with Curl
 Data can also be streamed into jKool using Curl.
 Below is an example: